 1 Flock guardian dog

 Dogs make great coop companions and there are certain breeds, like Maremmas or Great Pyrenees dogs, who will protect your hens with pride.
 But even your family dog makes an egg-cellent poultry protector for your chicken coop.
 Have a peck at our guide to training your dogs to live with your hens here.

 Make sure your coop is burrow proof with a mesh floor that juts out at least 30cm from the coop perimeter or is attached at the base of the chicken coop or run.
 Alternatively you can make sure your coop has a strong foundation of concrete, bricks, pavers or timber sleepers to stop predators like foxes, snakes, goannas, vermin, quolls and neighbourhood animals from disturbing your poultry peace.

 3 Strong gauge, small space mesh on all chicken coop entry points

-All entry points on your coop should be protected by strong gauge galvanised mesh that is no larger than 10mm x 10mm.
+All entry points on your coop should be protected by strong gauge galvanised mesh or suitable chicken wire that is no larger than 10mm x 10mm.
 This includes ventilation points like windows and the wire used for your chicken run.
 This will help prevent predators from attacking your chooks in their coop and snakes or vermin from gaining entry to your chicken run.

 4 Electric fencing